turingschool/frontend-lightning-talks/schedule-1901.md

 1. Hannah: CSS relative units of measure: ems, rems, percentages, viewport measures
 2. Tiffany Bacher - Javascript `this` binding
 3. Aidan : Javscript function prototypes
-4.  jQuery chaining - the good, the bad, the ugly
+4. Ebenezer Ingalsbe: jQuery chaining - the good, the bad, the ugly
 5. Mark R. Collins — Web scrapers - the what, the why, the how
 6. Lynne Rang: Accessibility do’s and don’ts and/or deep dive
 7. Emily Dittmer: CSS positioning - all the techniques, pros/cons, results